Articles

 What is an alloy, and is it safe?

-Gold is blended with strengthening metals such as silver, copper, zinc, or palladium to improve durability and refine color.
+Gold is blended with strengthening metals such as silver, copper, zinc, or palladium to improve durability and influence color.
 This blend is called an alloy.
+Alloy compositions can vary depending on gold color and design.
+If you have known metal sensitivities, contact support@lindove.com before purchasing.

 Is 14K gold better than 10K gold?

-14K gold contains more pure gold and offers a richer tone while remaining strong enough for everyday wear.
+Neither is better in every situation.
+10K gold is more durable because it contains more strengthening alloys.
+14K gold contains more pure gold and offers a richer tone while still being strong enough for everyday wear.
+Many people choose 14K for its balance.

 Does gold tarnish?